microsoft/nnfusion/README.md

 ### Speedups on benchmarks

-To learn how much performance improvement that NNFusion can achive on some typical DNN models, please refer to the [README page](https://github.com/microsoft/nnfusion/blob/osdi20_artifact/artifacts/README.md) at our OSDI'20 artifact branch.
+To learn how much performance improvement that NNFusion can acheive on some typical DNN models, please refer to the [README page](https://github.com/microsoft/nnfusion/blob/osdi20_artifact/artifacts/README.md) at our OSDI'20 artifact branch.

 # Contributing